Florida Reef: Threats to the reefs

 Another threat to the Florida Reef is the ongoing rise in sea level.
 The sea level has risen almost six inches (15 cm) at Key West since 1913, and one foot (30 cm) since 1850.
 This rise in sea level increases the volume of water in Florida Bay significantly, and increases the exchange of water between the Bay and the water over the reefs.
 The lower salinity, higher turbidity and more variable temperature of the water from Florida Bay adversely affects the reefs.
 A continued rise in sea level would likely intensify the effect.

 A perceived deterioration of the reefs became a concern in the 1950s.
 Early attempts to protect the reefs led to the establishment in 1960 of a protected area that became John Pennekamp Coral Reef State Park.
 The creation of Biscayne National Monument (which later became Biscayne National Park) in 1968 protected the northern part of the Florida Reef.
 In 1990 the Florida Keys National Marine Sanctuary was established, bringing all of the Florida reef into federal or state protection.

 Coral reproduction on the Florida Reef has drastically declined, with many species failing to produce new offspring in the wild due to low population density, disease, and environmental stress.

+Restoration and protections

+Florida's coral reef has faced numerous threats, including climate change and oil spills.
+To address these challenges, researchers have begun studies to determine the best way to help.
+One study of Florida recreational boaters suggested they strongly support the restoration efforts, with many willing to pay monthly fees for the improvements, potentially generating $168 million annually.
+Researchers have also explored restoration techniques such as coral transplantation and artificial reef structures to help damaged reefs recover and increase coral cover.
+NOAA and its partners have developed a long standing restoration approach which has been working to restore the seven iconic reefs located within the Florida Keys National Marine Sanctuary using an implementation strategy with multiple phases.
+These phases include site preparation for restoring each location, installing fast growing species or reef building corals, providing increased diversity of coral at each site, and conducting regular monitoring and maintenance activities to ensure successful restoration of all locations.
+Additionally, Federal and state agencies have partnered with organizations such as The Florida Aquarium to support coral reef restoration.
+Since 2017, the U.S. Environmental Protection Agency has funded research on coral disease, long-term monitoring, and restoration efforts along the Florida Reef Tract.
+The Nature Conservancy has also released eight ways that everyday beachgoers can help minimize their impact on the reefs, such as avoiding physical contact with corals, anchoring only on sandy bottoms, properly disposing of fishing gear and waste, and reporting signs of coral disease or bleaching.
+Additional recommendations encourage reducing the use of harmful chemicals, such as certain sunscreens, fertilizers, and pesticides, and support broader efforts to address climate change.